-Students and parents/guardians must request the transfer on a School Choice Transfer form obtained at the home campus or any North East ISD school.
+Parents/Guardians must request the transfer on a School Choice application form obtained at any North East ISD school.
 School Choice forms will be available two (2) weeks prior to the first school business day of January through the last school business day of February of the current school year.
 Applications may be submitted no earlier than 7:20 a.m. on the first school business day of January through the last school business day of February.
 The request submitted during this time will be for the following school year.

-All applications will be on a "first-come-first-serve" basis using the date and time the application was received.
+All applications will be on a first-come, first-serve basis using the date and time the application was received.
 Each form submitted to a campus will be stamped with the date and time it was received by the District.
-Students and parents/guardians will be notified of their school choice status no later than the second week of May.
+Parents/Guardians will be notified of their child's School Choice status no later than the second week of May.
 Students may submit only one School Choice transfer per year and can be on only one waiting list at a time.
 No provisions are made for siblings.
 A separate application is required for each student.

 All applications will be processed by the office of Pupil Personnel Services.
 Parents/Guardians will receive an official notification by mail, no later than the second week of May, regarding the status of the School Choice request.